 - 2.1 The University considers Special Circumstances to be situations that are unexpected, and that had a significant impact on the time available to concentrate on study or to complete an assignment.
-The following are examples of Special Circumstances: - Serious and prolonged illness of yourself, a member of your family, or a close friend. - b) Significant personal or family crisis, such as bereavement. - c) If you encounter problems during a timed remote exam which significantly impacts your ability to complete the exam.
-Or, in the case of a face-to-face exam, the loss of more than ten minutes exam time (you should have brought this to the attention of the invigilator so that it is included in the report of events and conditions during the face-to-face exam). - d) Problems during an Online Invigilated Exam which impact the ability for you to complete the exam under invigilated conditions such as a short interruption to your connection, hardware or software issues.
+The following are examples of Special Circumstances: - a) Serious and prolonged illness of yourself, a member of your family, or a close friend. - b) Significant personal or family crisis, such as bereavement. - c) If you encounter problems during a timed remote exam which significantly impacts your ability to complete the exam.
+Or, in the case of a face-to-face exam, the loss of more than ten minutes exam time (you should have brought this to the attention of the invigilator so that it is included in the report of events and conditions during the face-to-face exam). - d) Difficulties caused by a disability or additional requirement, for which you feel that any adjustments made by The Open University were not appropriate. - e) If you feel your studies have been disrupted by The Open University, such as delay in receiving module materials or exceptionally late return of Tutor-Marked Assignments.

-- e) Difficulties caused by a disability or additional requirement, for which you feel that any adjustments made by The Open University were not appropriate. - f) If you feel your studies have been disrupted by The Open University, such as delay in receiving module materials or exceptionally late return of Tutor-Marked Assignments. - g) Any other extenuating circumstances, for example events that result in a serious impact on your ability to engage with academic work during the assessment period. - 2.2 The Module Result Panel will use the information you provide only to your benefit, usually if your result is close to a grade boundary.
+- f) Any other extenuating circumstances, for example events that result in a serious impact on your ability to engage with academic work during the assessment period. - 2.2 The Module Result Panel will use the information you provide only to your benefit, usually if your result is close to a grade boundary.
 This does not necessarily guarantee a higher grade. - 2.3 Special Circumstances will only be used to consider whether circumstances may have impacted upon your ability to achieve a higher overall module grade, they will not be used to increase your mark for specific assessment(s). - 2.4 The Module Result Panel will only consider information that is submitted within the deadlines outlined in section 3 below. - 2.5 Unless you have an exceptional case, Special Circumstances will not be considered after your module result has been determined.
 Please refer to section 5 "Late Notification of Special Circumstances" below to see more about the criteria for exceptional cases. - 2.6 Special Circumstances will only be considered if you have completed the module, which means you have submitted all compulsory assessment tasks for your module.
 If your final assessed task is compulsory, and you do not submit it by the deadline, you cannot use the Special Circumstances process to request a deferral or postponement of your final assessed task.